mimecorg/bc-font-utils/README.md

  - `options` are described in the [svgicons2svgfont API documentation](https://github.com/nfroidure/svgicons2svgfont?tab=readme-ov-file#api); the `fontName` is also used as the file name for generated files
  - `traceResolution` is the resolution used for tracing single path SVG images
+ - `autohint` enables or disables automatic hinting
  - `cssClassPrefix` is used in the generated CSS file (defaults to `icon`)

+## Credits

+Portions of this software are copyright (C) 2021 [The FreeType Project](https://www.freetype.org).
+All rights reserved.